Berkanktk/CyberSecurity/README.md

 - Real-World Bug Hunting
 - Attacking Network Protocols

 # Services
 ## Network security
-An Intrusion Detection System (IDS) is a system that detects network or system intrusions.

-An Intrusion Detection and Prevention System (IDPS) or simply Intrusion Prevention System (IPS) is a system that can detect and prevent intrusions.
+An Intrusion Detection and Prevention System (IDPS) or simply Intrusion Prevention System (IPS) is a system that can detect and prevent network intrusions.

 IDS setups can be divided based on their location in the network into:
 * Host-based IDS (HIDS)